 On September 21, 2018, the Governor signed SB 901.
 Among other things, SB 901 added new provisions to § 8386, requiring all California electric utilities to prepare and submit Wildfire Mitigation Plans (WMP) that describe the electric IOUs' plans to prevent, combat, and respond to wildfires affecting their service territories.
 Shortly after, the Commission opened Rulemaking (R.)18-10-007 as a vehicle for the review and implementation of the electric IOUs' WMPs prior to commencement of the 2019 wildfire season.
-R.18-10-007 notes that, although SB 901 included other Commission-related provisions in addition to the WMPs, those provisions would be addressed in other Commission proceedings.
+R.18-10007 notes that, although SB 901 included other Commission related provisions in addition to the WMPs, those provisions would be addressed in other Commission proceedings.

-Pertinent to this proceeding, § 8386(c)(6) requires the Plans to include protocols for disabling reclosers and de-energizing portions of the electrical
+Pertinent to this proceeding, § 8386(c)(6) requires the Plans to include protocols for disabling reclosers and de-energizing portions of the electrical distribution system that consider the associated impacts on public safety, including impacts on critical first responders and on health and communication infrastructure.21 Furthermore, § 8386(c)(7) requires the Plans to include appropriate and feasible procedures for notifying customers who may be

-&lt;sup>18 R.18-10-007 at 2.
+18 R.18-10-007 at 2.

-&lt;sup>19 R.18-10-007 at 2 to 3.
+19 R.18-10-007 at 2 to 3.

-&lt;sup>20 R.18-10-005 at 2, footnote 4.
+20 R.18-10-005 at 2, footnote 4.